 Perl 6 can list the contents of a directory without running shell commands (using ls) as seen in a previous example.

-''' say dir; #List files and folders in the current directory say dir "/Documents"; #List files and folders in the specified directory '''
+say dir; #List files and folders in the current directory say dir "/Documents"; #List files and folders in the specified directory mkdir "newfolder"; rmdir "newfolder";

 In addition to that you can create new directories and delete them.